Religious Procession in Kursk Governorate

 The procession is led through a dusty landscape by robed, Orthodox priests holding icons, festoons and banners over their heads.
 Behind them follow a crowd mostly of peasants, but ranging from beggars and disabled people, police and military officers to figures from the provincial elite.
 Religious Procession led to controversy when first exhibited due to the icon being held by a man who appears to be drunk.

 The painting is a continuation of Repin's social commentary in his works and highlights perceived abuses by both church and state.
-He wrote of the work, " am applying all of my insignificant forces to try to give true incarnation to my ideas; life around me disturbs me a great deal and gives me no peace – it begs to be captured on canvas..."
+He wrote of the work, "I am applying all of my insignificant forces to try to give true incarnation to my ideas; life around me disturbs me a great deal and gives me no peace – it begs to be captured on canvas..."

 Description

 At the right, burly peasants carry a platform holding the icon inside an elaborate neo-classical case; only gleams of light reflecting off the gold riza icon-cover can be made out.
 Lines of peasants joining hands hold back the crowd, the foremost at the left trying to stop the crippled boy breaking through the cordon with his stick.
 Alongside ride peasant or priest stewards and officials and police in uniform, some of the latter beating back the crowd with their riding crops.
 Behind the icon follow priests and better-dressed people, carrying icons in front of their chest, and an "effete, dandified and bored priest" in vestments carefully straightens his hair.
 There is a comic effect with a stout middle-aged woman in a yellow dress and bonnet carrying an icon behind him, who looks very like a priest in his vestments.
 An empty icon-case, presumably that of the icon carried by the wealthy woman behind, is carried with as much reverence as the icon itself.
 The hillside at right appears to have been recently cleared of timber, with fresh tree stumps.
 Further back another platform, holding what appears to be a circular icon, is preceded by two large banners, and behind that a large processional cross can be made out through the cloud of dust.

 The Procession is representative of Repin's style from the period, in that it first appears to be a scene from everyday life in Russia.
 In fact, it pointedly shows people from a range of social strata united and moving collectively towards their destination at Korennaya.